 When my grandfather passed away, I wasn’t sure of what is passing away.
-I had no knowledge of what death was because that was my first encounter with losing someone for ever.
-I knew the word death though.
-And every year, whenever father would scold me for studies, I would tell myself that I would die in one year’s time so that I have ample sympathy to squander in mud-sculpting, making dolls, and catching tadpoles.
-I was 11 or 12 when I lost my grandfather but I wasn’t ready.
-I knew he will come back until the next day when someone said that he has passed away.
+I did not know what death was because that was my first encounter with losing someone forever.
+I knew the word death, though.
+And every year, whenever father would scold me for studies, I would tell myself that I would die in one year so that I have ample sympathy to squander in mud-sculpting, making dolls, and catching tadpoles.
+I was 11 or 12 when I lost my grandfather, but I wasn’t ready.
+I knew he would come back until the next day when someone said that he has passed away.
 At the burning ghat, I saw everyone crying.
-I knew people cry when something hurts but grandfather wasn’t complaining of his pain, he was no where to be seen.
+I knew people cry when something hurts, but grandfather wasn’t complaining of his pain, he was nowhere to be seen.
 My ma pulled me and started crying.
-Looking at my ma, I felt she was in pain and to accompany her, I too started crying but tears would hardly come out.
+Looking at my ma, I felt she was in pain and to accompany her, I too started crying, but tears would hardly come out.
 I was somewhere still not sure that grandpa was no more which would mean I will have no one to protest when ma will punish me for my mischief, no more lamb and potato when he’ll get his pension.
-Basically, my ass-saviour was gone.
+My ass-savior was gone.
 Later that night, people went for a dip in the cold pond and chewed neem leaves to fend anything evil as they just returned from the burning ghat.
 Post bath, they all went for their dinner while something bizarre possessed me, a certain kind of fear that my grandpa has come back.
-I was running temperature and for almost a month I was bed-ridden and never went out for playing for fear of grandpa taking me along.
-Two weeks later from the day I contracted fever that’ll not leave me and yet my father would literally push me out to play and lock the door so that I am not home and brooding and sick.
-It was then when I cried, cried in episodes but friends came and I played despite all fear.
+I was running a temperature, and for almost a month, I was bed-ridden and never went out for playing for fear of grandpa taking me along.
+Two weeks later from the day I contracted fever that’ll not leave me, and yet my father would push me out to play and lock the door so that I am not home and brooding and sick.
+It was then when I cried, cried in episodes but friends came, and I played despite all fear.

-I always knew that heartbreaks result into a lot of crying.
-When my heart broke for the first time, I didn’t have tears, I couldn’t cry for the fear of being caught.
-I was sixteen and dating a thirty-two year old medical representative who I envied for living an independent life and aspired that some day I too will live alone.
+I always knew that heartbreaks result in a lot of crying.
+When my heart broke for the first time, I didn’t have tears; I couldn’t cry for fear of being caught.
+I was sixteen and dating a thirty-two-year-old medical representative who I envied for living an independent life and aspired that someday, I too will live alone.
 His balcony was adjacent to the point that we both shared the moon.
-So even if he wasn’t there anymore, I would still wave at the moon, say goodnight, go to sleep, go to college the day next, then work and come home after graveyard shift, and repeat.
-For 4 years it continued that way until I changed states and moved to a new city.
-I never cried except when I would chance upon a movie where the actress will cry and I’ll ask if it is unnatural for me not to cry?
-Then in 2010, he came and Liked my author page and that was when I really cried and the experience was so new and strange.
+So even if he weren’t there anymore, I would still wave at the moon, say goodnight, go to sleep, go to college the day next, then work and come home after a graveyard shift, and repeat.
+For four years it continued that way until I changed states and moved to a new city.
+I never cried except when I would chance upon a movie where the actress will cry, and I’ll ask if it is unnatural for me not to cry?
+Then in 2010, he came and Liked my author page, and that was when I cried, and the experience was so new and strange.
 Matter of fact, I still don’t know about his whereabouts.
 But stray tears come home nonetheless.